 maintain the insurance coverages and limits required by this Section and any additional insurance and/or bonds required by Laws:1. at all times during the term of this Agreement and until completion of all Deliverables associated with this Agreement, whichever is later; and2. with respect to any coverage maintained in a “claims-made” policy, for two (2) years following the term of this Agreement or completion of all Deliverables associated with this Agreement, whichever is later.
 If a “claims-made” policy is maintained, the retroactive date must precede the commencement of Deliverables under this Agreement;

-using commercially reasonable efforts, taking into consideration the size and financial resources of the Subcontractor’s employer, require each Subcontractor who may perform work under this Agreement or enter upon the work site to maintain coverages, requirements, and limits at least as broad as those listed in this Section from the time when the Subcontractor begins work, throughout the term of the Subcontractor’s work and, with respect to any coverage maintained on a “claims-made” policy, for two (2) years thereafter;
+using commercially reasonable efforts, taking into consideration the size and financial resources of the Subcontractor’s employer, require each Subcontractor who may perform work under this Agreement or enter upon the work site to maintain coverages, requirements, and limits reasonable to the scope of services performed by said Subcontractor from the time when the Subcontractor begins work, throughout the term of the Subcontractor’s work and, with respect to any coverage maintained on a “claims-made” policy, for two (2) years thereafter;

 procure the required insurance from an insurance / reinsurance company eligible to do business in the country or countries where work is performed and having and maintaining a Financial Strength Rating of “A-” or better and a Financial Size Category of “VII” or better, as rated in the A.M.
 Best Key Rating Guide or equivalent rating agency for Property and Casualty Insurance Companies, except that, in the case of Workers’ Compensation insurance, Supplier may procure insurance from the state fund of the state where work is to be performed; and

 if requested, provide to INFOSYS certificates of insurance stating the types of insurance and policy limits.
-Supplier shall provide or have the issuing insurance company provide at least thirty (30) days advance written notice of cancellation, non-renewal, or reduction in insurance coverage, terms, or limits.
-Without limitation to Supplier’s obligation to obtain and maintain the insurance coverages described herein, Supplier if requested, shall deliver such certificates:1. prior to the commencement of work, but no later than forty-five (45) days following the Effective Date of the Agreement if work has not commenced; 2. prior to expiration of any insurance policy required in this Section; and3. for any coverage maintained on a “claims-made” policy, for two (2) years following the term of this Agreement or completion of all Deliverables associated with this Agreement, whichever is later.
+Supplier shall endeavor to provide or have the issuing insurance company provide at least thirty (30) days advance written notice of cancellation, of insurance.
+Without limitation to Supplier’s obligation to obtain and maintain the insurance coverages described herein, Supplier if requested, shall deliver such certificates:1. prior to the commencement of work, but no later than forty-five (45) days following the Effective Date of the Agreement if work has not commenced; 2. as soon as possible after the expiration of any insurance policy required in this Section; and3. for any coverage maintained on a “claims-made” policy, for two (2) years following the term of this Agreement or completion of all Deliverables associated with this Agreement, whichever is later.

 The Parties agree that: i. the failure of INFOSYS to demand such certificate of insurance or failure of INFOSYS to identify a deficiency shall not be construed as a waiver of Supplier’s obligation to maintain the insurance required under this Agreement; ii. the insurance required under this Agreement does not represent that coverage and limits will necessarily be adequate to protect Supplier, nor shall it be deemed as a limitation on Supplier’s liability to INFOSYS in this Agreement; iii.
 Supplier may meet the required insurance coverages and limits with any combination of primary and Umbrella/Excess liability insurance; and iv.
 Supplier is responsible for any deductible or self-insured retention.